OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 where you will notice the different roles and associated permissions with them.

 .. note::
-   All the roles come with some default permissions, but they can be updated according to the norms of the organizations.
+   Each role has a set of default ``permissions``, but they can be changed according to the norms of each organization.

 |02-create-account-configure-pb-01|